skellis46/slipbox/somatic practices, interoception and evidence.md

 - compare Batson et al with [[Schmalzl - Movement-based embodied contemplative practices]] -- "translation" between two world views
 - get strong sense of isolation of dance scholarship.
 As if waiting to be able to say "we were right all along"

+Noting writing by Schwartz [@schwartz-2014-this] who says that the function of somatics "is one of art and philosophy, not one of science.
+While informed by scientific knowledge and tendencies, the central questions are concerned with action and experience." [@schwartz-2014-this p.316].
+And later quotes Subbotsky who says "Both art and magic imply a fusion between mind and nature.
+They aim at a different goal from that of science; whereas the ultimate goal of science is product, the ultimate goal of art and magic is meaning (2010: x)" [@schwartz-2014-this p.317].
+But I would suggest that science's goal is understanding and knowledge.
+What the hell is product in this instance?

 Ginot describes the imperative for somatic practices to legitimise themselves.
 She writes that they do this through two main methods: 1) proof by science; 2) first-person narratives of recovery emanating from "a singular, lived experience."[@ginot-2010-shusterman p.14]

 > What interests me here is determining to what extent somatics' usage of contemporary scientific research is centered on the protection of an ideology, and not on the questioning of its own presuppositions.
 New conceptualizations of the body don't seem to inhibit somatics' belief in a natural body, or in a body that is "more natural" than another.[@ginot-2010-shusterman p.24]